 • Spend a day playing at All Star Sports, an entertainment complex in west Wichita that has a variety of outdoor and indoor attractions.

-• Hit the courts at Chicken N Pickle.
+• Enjoy yard games or hit the courts at Chicken N Pickle.
 You can find bocce ball, shuffleboard and pickleball (indoor and outdoor) courts.

 • Take a swing at Topgolf Wichita.
 The facility offers climate-controlled hitting bays for you and your family to take aim and swing at outfield targets.